cmcskimming/light/docs/index.md

 ```

 The other side will recieve the first call to message a, the second call to message a, and then the call(s) to message
 b.
-Essentially, per-event ordering.
-If you use
-<a href="https://github.com/ffrostfall/BridgeNet2" target="_blank">BridgeNet2</a>, you're already experiencing this.
+If you use <a href="https://github.com/ffrostfall/BridgeNet2" target="_blank">BridgeNet2</a>, you're already
+experiencing this.

 ### Q: Why only allow one callback?

-"Message" in Light indicates that there's an intended target or consumer, so the message does care about its callback.
+"Message" in Light indicates that there's an intended target or consumer, meaning the message "knows" about its
+callback.
 Handling it this way solves a lot of edge cases.
-To make an event, you could always make a wrapper yourself which pipes the message into a signal implementation.
-If you're interested in profiling, the docs for
+To make an event instead, you can make a wrapper which pipes
+the message into a signal implementation, which is why I believe it'd be bloated to include.
+If you're interested in
-[`#!luau light.disconnect()`](./api/network/messages/listening/disconnect.md) have a decent example of an event
+profiling, the docs for [`#!luau light.disconnect()`](./api/network/messages/listening/disconnect.md) have a decent
-profiler.
+example of an event profiler.

 ### Q: Where can I find holy?

-Holy is available on [its github repo](https://github.com/hardlyardi/holy).
+Holy is available on [its github repo](https://placeholder.gg/).

 ## Special Thanks